 Various research on display power optimization has been done in recent years, but there is a limited gain that can be achieved from a static perspective.
 Variations in the input data stream present us with new ways to optimize dynamically, based on content.
-We present such an approach for backlight power saving, using software data annotation.
+We present a new approach for backlight power saving through runtime power vs quality trade-offs based on data analysis and software data annotation.
+Annotations prove beneficial because they can be done "off-line" (statically) while saving the mobile device from the burden of analyzing the data at runtime.